Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/README.md

 Tried using maxlength and minlenght to ensure user would get error if they didn't enter credit card with 16 digits and cvv code with 3 digits.
 This wouldn't work so I used the html pattern attribute instead.
 Acknowledgement to W3 school is in Acknowledgement section.

 There was a horizontal scrollbar even though elements were set to 100vw.
 This is because a visual error is caused when the vh is above 100vh.
-Fixed this using overflow-x:hidden.
+Fixed this using `overflow-x:hidden`.
 Acknowledgement to stackoverflow answer is in the Acknowledgement section.

-Placeholder for input type= "datetimelocal" wouldn't show.
-I used the solution from this answer: https://stackoverflow.com/questions/20321202/not-showing-placeholder-for-input-type-date-field/23683687#23683687 and amended it to work for datetimelocal.
+Content was scrolling over the nav bar.
+I fixed this by giving the nav `z-index: 2`.
+This works because the only other z-index on the page has a value of 1

 #### Open Issues:

 Couldn't add shadow to tickets because they are comprised of two many divs.
 If tickets were constructed better, this would be possible.

-<input type="datetime-local"> is not supported by safari. <input type="time"> is also not supported by safari
+`<input type="datetime-local">` is not supported by safari. `<input type="time">` is also not supported by safari

 Tested CSS using https://jigsaw.w3.org/css-validator.
-It highlighted that .cardWrap has the same color and background-color.
+It highlighted that `.cardWrap` has the same color and background-color.
 However this is required for the ticket overall to display properly.
 It also highlighted that, when checked, the radio button's border color is the same as its background color.
 I am also satisfied this is okay as there is a gap between the border and the button.
 The other warnings all related to code that I imported from elsewhere in the internet.
 All other warnings relate to vendor extension.
 After seeking advice on slack, I have not changed these.

 Version control:
 ======